roman-milk/roman-milk.github.io/all-inclusive-summer.md

  She leaned in and gave me a quick kiss.
 "Later then.
 Maybe you'll save a dance for me tomorrow night."

  Tina was giving me the stink eye when my visitor got up.
 I think young Tina was as shocked as me when the sultry redhead caressed her shoulder in passing, leaning in to whisper something.
 My girl turned almost as red as our visitor's hair.
-Report_Story #3